 Handmade jewelry from Greece is of good quality.
 You can find original pieces inspired by ancient Greek designs.

-Reproduction of ancient figures and sculptures are also a popular gift you can buy in Athens, some of them are really well-made.
+Reproduction of ancient figures and sculptures are also a popular gift you can buy in Athens; some of them are well-made.
 You can also find ceramic vases or iron helmets that kids adore!

 Food products you can get home from Athens include extra virgin olive oil, honey, spices, and liquors.

-If you’re not a souvenir type, choose areas such as Kolonaki or Ermou for trendy shops and some fashion retail therapy, some shops are pretty exclusive and sell upscale items.
+If you’re not a souvenir type, choose areas such as Kolonaki or Ermou for trendy shops and some fashion retail therapy; some shops are exclusive and sell upscale items.

 For those into used antiques and other oddities, then the area to visit is Monastiraki, with unique flea markets and shops selling clothes, second-hand books, and special decorative items.

-To get a distinctive flavor of real Athens, then visit the central market.
-From here you can get all types of foods like cured meat, herbs and spices, and a lot more!
+To get a distinctive flavor of real Athens, visit the central market.
+From here, you can get all types of foods like cured meat, herbs, spices, and much more!

 Great Day Trips From Athens

-Athens is located right by the sea, and there are several small islands you can visit taking a ferry early in the morning at the Port of Piraeus, one of them is Hydra.
+Athens is located right by the sea, and there are several small islands you can visit by taking a ferry early in the morning at the Port of Piraeus; one is Hydra.

 One of the most traditional islands in Greece, Hydra, is just an hour away from Athens, and it can be easily visited in a day.

 This tiny island preserves a unique atmosphere since cars are not allowed anywhere on the island.

 The island features beautiful beaches, lovely alleys, monasteries, and stunning houses you want to visit in a few hours.

 Aegina and Poros

 Another island you can also visit after a short ride from Piraeus is Aegina, better-known for the large-scale production of pistachios, among the best you’ll ever try!
 Besides,

-Aegina also hosts the Temple of Aphaia, the best-preserved Classical temple in the whole of Greece.
+Aegina also hosts the Temple of Aphaia, the best-preserved Classical temple in Greece.

-You can either visit Aegina during your day or also add the islands of Poros and Hydra to discover the three of them, taking a one-day cruise from Piraeus.
+You can visit Aegina during your day or add the islands of Poros and Hydra to discover the three of them, taking a one-day cruise from Piraeus.

-There, now you’re all set to enjoy Athens, thanks to this Athens guide.
-Enjoy.Share
+Now you’re all set to enjoy Athens, thanks to this list of must-dos in Athens, Greece.